deflex-fi/deflex-referrer-treasury/README.md

 - This function must be called from the escrow account
 - The escrow account must rekey itself to the app account
 - Once an escrow is rekeyed to a referrer, it cannot be unlinked anymore.
-- The escrow must contain at least 0.2285 ALGO to cover for its MBR
+- The escrow must contain at least 0.257 ALGO to cover for its MBR.

 ### Claiming commissions in bulk: `claim_bulk`